bertman80/powershell-profile/README.md

 Pretty PowerShell that looks good and functions almost as good as Linux terminal

 ## Favo editor
-set path to your favorite editor
+set path to your favorite editor<br>
 $editor="c:\program files\notepad++\notepad++.exe"

 ## One Line Install (Elevated PowerShell Recommended)